Marc Kielburgr | “Creating Global Leaders: Empowering Youth to Change the World” (2014)

 When we see that piece, what we’ve learned is that it’s really critically important not just to have these as programs, but to have them structured in class.
 To have them part of the extra-curricular initiatives, to have educators who are empowered to be able to teach these things, because it’s wonderful to have it as an add-on, but in addition to developing skills like math and science on a regular basis, you equally need to global citizenship, compassion and empathy on a regular basis.

 We very much have seen that in Canada.
 We see test scores increasing and levels of engagement increasing.
 Schools participating in programs such as these have higher graduation rates and higher attendance rates because kids care about school.
 And not only do kids care, actually now in our country at least, it’s become cool to care.
 It’s become socially acceptable to care.
-The reason I mentioned this is 17 years ago, when we started, WE Movement, the two un-coolest things you could do was change the world and take part in Glee clubs.
+The reason I mentioned this is 17 years ago, when we started, WE Movement, the two un-coolest things you could do was change the world and take part in Glee club.

-You were socially ostracized if you did either.
 17 years later, at least in Canada, the two cool things you could do is change the world and take part in Glee clubs so it’s amazing to see.
 And what we’ve done is something we drummed up about seven years ago, it’s something called WE Day, you saw in the 60 Minutes video.
 Just to give you a sense, we bring 20,000 kids together from about 500 to 1000 schools, in stadiums all across North America and now, the UK.
 We bring the greatest social justice leaders of our time, the greatest speakers of our time, and we have a conversation around social change.
 These schools then take this inspiration and turn it into tangible action all year round.
 And I can go through the academics, but the point is, is that, at least it is now becoming super, super, super cool to care.
 And as educators, and as individuals and students – especially those who just came back from the EF trip to Beijing and so forth, as well, you get this, you know this, but how do you create a culture of caring and a culture of coolness around social engagement?

 To give you a sense, this where we have those, WE Days, the stadium like activities in Canada – everywhere except up north where there’s no people, only polar bears.
 We pretty much have WE days everywhere that there is a place in our country.